-- Though the literature is scarce, some research shows that NAD+ IV therapy can treat alcohol and drug addiction, as well Parkinson’s disease.
+- A few studies show that NAD+ IV therapy can alleviate alcohol and drug addiction, as well as Parkinson’s disease, but no studies have examined its effects on aging.

-- Oral administration of NAD+ boosting therapy is safer than intravenous administartion.
+- Oral administration of NAD+ boosting therapy is safer, more cost effective, and more consistently dosed than intravenous administartion.

 When one of the most popular podcast host of all time, Joe Rogan, proclaims his ability to withstand the pain of a short-duration NAD+ drip, and the world-renowned popstar Justin Bieber reveals his use of NAD+ IV therapy to treat his drug addiction, some may be wondering if NAD+ IV therapy actually works.